-Pravachol is one of a class of drugs known as HMG-CoA reductase inhibitors, or more simply, statins.
+Pravachol is a brand name for pravastatin, one of a class of drugs known as HMG-CoA reductase inhibitors, or more simply, statins.
 Some of the other more popular ones that you may have heard of are Lipitor, Zocor and Mevacor.
 These are some of the most popular drugs on the market today, bringing manufacturers billions of dollars each year.
 Unfortunately it is at the expense of the health of millions of patients.

 Pravachol and other statin drugs work by blocking the enzyme that your liver needs to produce cholesterol.
 Although Lipitor has limited effect on HDL (good) cholesterol, it does succeed in lowering your LDL.
 However, in the process it can cause a host of other very serious health problems, some of which can be worse than the cholesterol buildup they’re supposed to combat.

 What are the Pravachol side effects you need to worry about?